beginning of content

 To prevent carpal tunnel syndrome, you can modify your activities to avoid overusing your hands or wrists.

 If you have symptoms, see your doctor.
-They can help you get early treatment to prevent further complications of carpal tunnel syndrome.
+They can help you get early treatment to prevent complications of carpal tunnel syndrome.

 Resources and support